We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 Why I Chose This Product?

 The JVC KD-SR87BT is, in my opinion, the best single DIN head unit for drivers who want a balance of performance, simplicity, and affordability.
-It delivers impressive sound customization, supports a wide range of media formats, and pairs effortlessly with your devices — all without stretching your budget.
+It delivers impressive sound customization, supports a wide range of media formats, and pairs effortlessly with your devices without stretching your budget.
 Among the countless options on the market, this one truly stands out.

 Full Review